 then you can implement a thin wrapper around

 _custom_build/backend.py file, as shown in the following example:

-Note that you can override any of the functions specified in PEP 517, not only the ones responsible for gathering requirements.
+You can override any of the functions specified in PEP 517, not only the ones responsible for gathering

 Make sure your backend script is included in the source distribution, otherwise the build will fail.
 This can be done by using a SCM/VCS plugin (like setuptools-scm and setuptools-svn), or by correctly setting up MANIFEST.in.

 can be inspected as follows: